satviksharma13/Simple-Interest-Calculator/README.md

 # Simple-Interest-Calculator
-This is a simple interest calculator
+This is a simple interest calculator.
+Made by using HTML,CSS,JS.